Dates to Remember:

 Quilt Show Challenge News:

 The 2026 Quilt Show Challenge Quilts has been announced.
 This is a voluntary project, and all members are welcome to participate.
 Quilts will be hung outside the theater in the Chaska Community Center about a month before the 2026 show.
 There is no fee to enter, and all member quilts are accepted as long as they meet the requirements set out in the challenge description.
-See the current 2026 Quilt Show Newsletter (or earlier 2025 newsletters) to see a complete description of the challenge and the necessary requirements.
+See the current 2026 Quilt Show Newsletter (or earlier 2025 newsletters) to see a complete description of the challenge and the necessary requirements for an entry.
 There is also a link in the newsletter for registering to enter the challenge.

 Non Show News: